radicle-dev/radicle-alpha/rfcs/0002-machine-state-catchup.rst

 - Environments are hierarchical, so that the sharing is explicit.

+.. _stage2:

 **Stage 2: incrementally updated views**

-.. _stage2:

-For incrementally updating the projections/view, we propose that machines (optionally) standardise their outputs as *write-commands* for a database.
+For incrementally updating the projections/views, we propose that machines (optionally) standardise their outputs as *write-commands* for a particular database.
 Updating a view is then as simple as:

 - Updating the database with the command,